BLACKWOOD lightweight prospect Craig Evans is looking forward to his first fight as a professional in Newport on Friday night.

 The 22-year-old is pleased to be a part of the BoxNation Newport Centre show headlined by St Joseph’s star Lee Selby, who defends his Commonwealth featherweight title against Ghana’s Patrick Okine.

-Unbeaten Evans is tipped for the very top by his promoter Frank Warren and says his fight against Newcastle’s Dougie Curran will be his last at six rounds before he moves on to eight and looks to challenge for titles.
+Unbeaten Evans is tipped for the very top by his promoter Frank Warren and says his fight against Newcastle’s Dougie Curran will be his last at six rounds before he moves on to eight and looks to

 “I can’t wait to get in the ring and fight in front of my own fans in Newport,” said Evans, who last fought in Cardiff in February.